guischmid/guischmid/README.md

 # Hi, I'm Gigi

-I'm a physics student at the University of Tübingen, currently on Erasmus in Florence.
+I'm a physics student at the University of Tübingen
 I use GitHub to organize my learning and personal coding projects.